jennidemuir/tarot4.0/README.md

 # tarot4.0
-Tarot Reading Site built with React.js
+Tarot Reading Site that allows users to save readings, built with React.js.